werk85/babel-plugin-angularjs-annotate/README.md

 ## Notes & Philosophy

-This project/experiment does _not_ seek to replace ng-annotate.
+This project/experiment does _not_ seek to replicate the full feature set of ng-annotate.
 However, it does seek to provide similar functionality for Angular 1.x developers who are already using Babel and/or writing code in ES6.

 Because of some of the limitations presented by Babel's transformation process, this project does not aim to achieve feature parity, or provide identical output to ng-annotate.
 Notably, Babel does not preserve formatting and indentations like ng-annotate does, and this project does not seek to replicate the features of ng-annotate that remove or transform existing annotations.

-Initially, I had hoped to make very few modifications to the upstream sources, in the hopes of eventually merging babel support directly into ng-annotate.
-Unfortunately, Babylon appears to have diverged too far from Acorn to make that goal realistic.
-(I would love to be wrong here, and would welcome contributions that close the gap between the two projects!)

 ### To run tests: